makersacademy/rps-challenge/README.md

 Bonus level 1: Multiplayer
 Change the game so that two marketeers can play against each other ( yes there are two of them ).

+Bonus level 2: Rock, Paper, Scissors, Spock, Lizard Use the special rules ( you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock )
 ```

 Instructions
 -----------
-1. User can choose a game vs the CPU or another human.
+1. User can choose a game vs the CPU or another human, and also normal vs extended rules.
 2. Player(s) input their names.
 3. Players have to manually click to start the game.
-4. Player chooses from Rock, Paper or Scissors.
+4. Player chooses from Rock, Paper or Scissors (and Spock, Lizard for extended version).
-5. Player 2 chooses (if multiplayer game) from Rock, Paper or Scissors.
+5. If Multiplayer game, Player 2 chooses a hand.
 6. Results are given, with a choice to play again.